December 30, 2018

 By Abu Madyan Shu‘ayb al-Ghawth (meter: ṭawīl):

-To you I surrendered my reason, my gaze, my hearing,
+To You I surrendered my reason, my gaze, my hearing,

 my spirit, my insides, and all of me altogether.

-By astonishment at your beauty I was waylaid
+By astonishment at Your beauty I was waylaid

 and, at sea in love's distraction, knew not my place.

-When you put me under orders to keep your secret hid,
+When You put me under orders to keep your secret hid,

 it came to light through the outpouring of my tears.